BrunBytes/barn/README.md

 ## Credits

-The incredible font used for everything provided by (https://datagoblin.itch.io/)[Datagoblin!]
+The incredible font used for everything provided by [https://datagoblin.itch.io/](DataGoblin!)
+Make sure to give them some love with a donation if you enjoyed the game.